Publicly Owned Renewables: How did NYC’s Build Public Renewable Act happen?

 Secondary Sources:

 This book provides a quite recent review of energy justice in the context of law, energy poverty, and the UN Sustainability Goals.
 This book can offer a crucial framing of energy justice, energy rights, and the rights of communities to participate in decision making regarding energy projects.
 Uniquely, this book can provide historical context for landmark cases of enforcing energy regulation and how to protect our legal rights when navigating energy justice issues.
 The book covers a transnational framework of energy justice, from South America, to the Middle East, to the United States in the last few decades.
 Being able to take a broader look at the fight for energy justice can ground my project with the basic context of how different countries have approached this issue.
 When organizers and activists pushed to pass the BPRA (Build Public Renewables Act), it was because they had statistics that many New Yorkers were unable to make their utility payments each month.
-The goal was to help those who needed it most by raising the bar for us all.
+The goal was to help those who needed it most by raising the bar for us all, which is in tune with the theory of energy justice.
+This source can help me connect the dots between concepts of energy justice in the BPRA and across the world.

 This article offers an analysis of the intersection of work and nature, specifically those who work in environmentally destructive industries and their relationship to their work and to their environments over the last century.
 The article can provide a framing for a political and cultural framework around how environmental policies must be labor-friendly.
 The article offers a literature review of various Marxist thoughts on work and nature interspersed with real case studies of workers engaging with environmentalism in Italy, Mexico, and Brazil.
 Barca also references Andrew Hurley’s work on Gary, Indiana, overall connecting the dots between various studies of workers and environmental movements.
 This article can provide me with context to consider the critiques that some have had of the BPRA and its involvement and dialogue with workers.